gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In previous versions of Gradle, native builds using GCC with [cygwin64](https://www.cygwin.com/) or [mingw64](https://mingw-w64.org/doku.php) was reported to work, but was not officially supported.
 These toolchains are now officially supported by Gradle.
 See [the userguide](userguide/native_software.html#native-binaries:tool-chain-support) for more information about supported native toolchains.

+## Rich console improvements on Windows

+This release includes some improvements to Gradle's console integration on Windows.
+Gradle now detects when it is running from Mintty on Windows and enables the rich console.
+Mintty is a popular terminal emulator used by projects such as Cygwin and Git for Windows.

+The implementation of the rich console has been improved to remove some distracting visual artifacts on Windows.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.